-MSF holds five core real estate funds which make equity investments in operating and substantially-leased institutional-quality real estate in the traditional property types (i.e. apartments, office, retail, industrial and hotel) via commingled funds.
+MSF holds four core real estate funds which make equity investments in operating and substantially-leased institutional-quality real estate in the traditional property types (apartments, office, retail, industrial and hotel) through commingled funds.
 The primary investment objectives of these core real estate funds are to invest in real estate that will generate income from predictable sources of revenue and not realize gains on the underlying assets.
 This investment type receives distributions of generated income and occasionally through the liquidation of the underlying assets of the fund.
-The fair values of the investments in this category have been determined using the NAV per share (or its equivalent) of MSF's ownership interest in the partners' capital.
+The fair values of the investments in this category use the NAV per share (or its equivalent) of MSF's ownership interest in the partners' capital.
 Redemption of these investments is restricted based on the availability of cash flow arising from investment transactions, sales, and other fund operations occurring in the ordinary course of business.
 Therefore, requested redemptions from a fund will be redeemed as funds become available.
-As of December 31, 2018, there are no unfunded commitments.